,

 Inspiring Young Scientists at St Andrew’s

-At St Andrew’s, we follow the White Rose Science curriculum to provide our children with a high-quality, engaging science education rooted in curiosity, exploration and wonder.
-We encourage pupils to see science as a way of understanding and appreciating the world God has created, developing a sense of awe and respect for living things and the environment around them.
+At St Andrew’s, we follow the White Rose Science curriculum to provide a high-quality, engaging science education rooted in curiosity, exploration and wonder.
+We encourage pupils to see science as a way of understanding and appreciating the world God has created, developing awe and respect for living things and the environment around them.

-Each unit is built around a key enquiry question and a focus on a particular type of scientific enquiry.
-This gives children regular opportunities to investigate, observe, test ideas and draw conclusions, helping them to think and work like scientists.
+Each unit is built around a key enquiry question and a focus on a particular type of scientific enquiry, giving children regular opportunities to investigate, observe, test ideas and draw conclusions as they learn to think and work like scientists.

 Our Science Ambassadors